lndecastro/Teaching_and_Learning_with_AI/TaLwAI/Module6_StudentSupport.md

 ## 6.1 The Course Personalized Assistant as the Core Support Hub

 ### Purpose
-Place the **Course PA** at the center of support:
-A consistent, persistent tutor accessible 24/7, deeply grounded in course files, policies, learning outcomes, assignments, and weekly materials.
+Place the **Course PA** at the center of support: a consistent, persistent tutor accessible 24/7, deeply grounded in course files, policies, learning outcomes, assignments, and weekly materials.

 ### What the PA Can Do (Student-Facing)
 - Provide multiple level explanations